nautobot/nautobot-app-bgp-models/docs/models.md

 ### PeerGroup

-This model represents common configuration for a group of functionally related BGP peers.
-Peer Group aims to represent device-specific configuration shared across multiple peerings, and it has a mandatory `Name` field, optional FK to a network-wide `PeerGroupTemplate`, and additional fields including:
+This model represents a common configuration for a group of functionally related BGP peers.
+Peer Group aims to represent device-specific configuration shared across multiple peerings, and it has a mandatory `Name` field, optional FK to a network-wide `PeerGroupTemplate`, and additional fields including

 - ASN (optional, FK to `AutonomousSystem`)
 - Source IP (optional, FK to Nautobot `IPAddress`, mutually-exclusive with Source Interface)